Power transmission system with chain and two sprockets

-The figure shows the relevant equation variables.
+The figure shows the relevant variables.

-The chain tensile force is the net sum of spring and damper forces.
+The chain tensile force is the net sum of the spring and damper forces.
 The spring force is the product of the tensile strain and the spring stiffness constant.
-This force is zero whenever the tensile strain is smaller than the chain slack.
+This force is zero when the tensile strain is smaller than the chain slack.
 The damper force is the product of the tensile strain rate and the damping coefficient.
 Mathematically,

 S is the chain slack.